popey/popey.com-blog/content/about.md

 ## About

 1972 vintage human meatbag.
-By day I work as a Developer Advocate for [Canonical](https://canonical.com/), working on [Snapcraft](https://snapcraft.io/) and [Ubuntu](https://ubuntu.com/).
+By day I work as a Developer Advocate for [Influx](https://www.influxdata.com/), working on [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/).
 By night I'm a married dad to two amazing kids.
 I also like cats, but really want a dog.

 ---